dottanic/dottanic/README.md

 -------------------------------------------------------------------------------------------------------------------
 🐙 : My name is Dottie!

-🥩 : My pronouns are she/him.
-I like to refer to myself with masculine honorifics.
+🥩 : My pronouns are he/him.

 🏮 : I'm mostly AFK, but I also watch :eye::eye:.
 Feel free to interact!
 I'll try my best to respond.